raaidrt/tacopy/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Inspired by tail-call optimization in functional programming languages
-- Built with Python's `ast` module for code transformation
-- Uses `pytest` and `syrupy` for testing

-## Author

-Raaid Tanveer

 ## See Also